aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/filtercolumn/_index.md

 **Remarks**

 NOTE: This member is now obsolete.
-Instead,please use FilterColumn.MultipleFilters,CustomFilters and so on... property according to differnt type of filter /// This property will be removed 12 months later since October 2025.
+Instead, please use corresponding property according to [getFilterType()](../../com.aspose.cells/filtercolumn\#getFilterType--).
+And for filter type [FilterType.MULTIPLE\_FILTERS](../../com.aspose.cells/filtertype\#MULTIPLE-FILTERS), the returned object is [FilterValueCollection](../../com.aspose.cells/filtervaluecollection) now instead of [MultipleFilterCollection](../../com.aspose.cells/multiplefiltercollection).
+This property will be removed 12 months later since October 2025.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.Object